-- 1. The improvement of Quality First Teaching is key to the success of all pupils, including Pupil Premium children.
+1. The improvement of Quality First Teaching is key to the success of all pupils, including Pupil Premium children.
 We believe that through the development of our bespoke curriculum, that is child centred and designed to inspire and celebrate our diverse school community, that children's engagement in learning will be increased and progress will accelerate.
-We are also planning to launch a whole school approach to the teaching of reading that will model high expectations and give all children, including Pupil Premium children the skills and love of reading that they need in later life. - 2.
-Targeted interventions will be a key focus throughout 2021-2022 for all children based on their gaps and barriers to knowledge.
+We are also planning to launch a whole school approach to the teaching of reading that will model high expectations and give all children, including Pupil Premium children the skills and love of reading that they need in later life.

+2. Targeted interventions will be a key focus throughout 2025-28 for all children based on their gaps and barriers to knowledge.
 Some interventions will be delivered outside of the classroom with specialist one to one tuition to ensure that children are making progress from their starting points.
 These interventions will focus on bridging the gap in knowledge and skills and will be robustly tracked by staff and leaders.
 Other interventions will take place through additional support in the classroom during lessons.

-Our Long Term aim is that as Quality First Teaching improves, in the coming years, this part of the strategy will be revised. - 3.
-Pastoral and attendance support for our Pupil Premium children and families is another key element of ensuring that we are developing the whole child and ensuring a positive impact on their futures.
+3. Pastoral and attendance support for our Pupil Premium children and families is another key element of ensuring that we are developing the whole child and ensuring a positive impact on their futures.
 This support is given in a range of ways including; one to one nurture sessions, group nurture sessions, early trauma or bereavement support, parent support workshops, targeted support for parents, early help intervention with families, support for material disadvantage and development of cultural capital.
 This list is not exhaustive and we will work with each family individually, where the need arises to ensure the very best outcome is reached for the children in their care.